By: Chris ⎜ Last updated

 The Thief (Thief Spa)

-Thief Spa sits in the lower level of The Thief on Tjuvholmen, Oslo's waterfront arts district.
-The centrepiece is a 12-metre heated pool with counterflow for stationary swimming and colour-therapy lighting.
+The centrepiece of The Thief Spa is a 12-metre heated pool with counterflow for stationary swimming and colour-therapy lighting.
 There's a Finnish sauna, a steam room with a salt crystal centrepiece (hamam-style), and what The Thief calls "Sensory Sky" showers that cycle through different temperatures and light patterns.

-Hotel guests pay about 300 NOK for a 90-minute spa session (no treatment), or 200 NOK if they've booked a treatment Monday through Thursday.
+Hotel guests pay about 300 NOK for a 90-minute spa session, or 200 NOK if they've booked a treatment Monday through Thursday.
 On public holidays, the rate jumps to 600 NOK.
 External guests pay about 600-700 NOK depending on the day.

 The gym is separate from the spa and free for hotel guests around the clock.